I know what you are going to say:

 Now, I have nothing against Scott.
-A friend of mine recommended that I check out his column and I found him to be good with getting the return projections right.
+A friend of mine recommended that I check out his column and I found him to be good at getting the return projections right.
 But with some movies, of a certain “progressive” type, he completely loses all objectivity.

-What Mendelson focused on was the horse race at the box office instead of the underlying financials that determine not only success or failure of this movie but ultimately the future of the entire Star Wars franchise.
+What Mendelson focused on was the horse race at the box office instead of the underlying financials that determine not only the success or failure of this movie but ultimately the future of the entire Star Wars franchise.
 And he works at Forbes, a publication devoted to finance!

-When you have the tools and reach of a giant media conglomerate at your fingertips and you spend the majority of your effort on cheerleading for a movie that happens to align with your social and political beliefs, you’re falling down on the job.
+When you have the tools and reach of a giant media conglomerate at your fingertips and you spend the majority of your effort cheerleading for a movie that happens to align with your social and political beliefs, you’re falling down on the job.
 Have a look at his record of shilling for The Last Jedi.